KIDNEY STONES

 The need for major surgical procedures is infrequent and reserved for a small number of patients in which other methods fail or which certain co-existing conditions or infections.

-Preventing Kidney Stones
+Preventing Future Kidney Stones

-Other prevention recommendations may include:
+Other tips may include: